+The Ghetto, street model, 1994.
 This is a 3D photographic model of the squatted street I lived in for 15 years.
 Its name comes from a Hackney Gazette headline calling my neighbourhood 'The Ghetto' and goes on to describe my home; "The neighbourhood is a crime-ridden derelict ghetto, a cancer- a blot on the landscape.
 Why would people want to live there anyway? " me and over 100 others, that's who.
 This work is on permanent display at the Museum of London

-These portraits were taken between 1997 and 1999, when I traveled and lived in a double-decker bus in England and Europe.
-In these photographs I set out to not only document the life and times of my friends and fellow travelers but to give them dignity and show a rich and beautiful lifestyle.
+Travellers 1996-1998.
+These portraits were taken on the road when I traveled and lived in a double-decker bus in England and Europe.
+In these photographs I set out to not only document the life and times of my friends and fellow travellers but to give our community dignity and illustrate a rich and beautiful lifestyle.

-This series of photographs was taken in my street in Hackney, 1997.
+Persons Unknown, 1997.
+This series of photographs was taken in my street in Hackney.
 Myself and the residents who made up this community were fighting eviction as squatters.
 The title of the series comes from the wording used in our eviction orders.
 The postures and gestures reference Vermeer's paintings and set out to give status and dignity to our community.

-This series of photographs was taken at the end of the last century.
+Life and Death in Hackney, 1999-2001.
+This series of photographs was taken at the end of the last century and the beginning of a new millennia.
 They show Hackney's post industrial landscape before the Olympics arrived in town.
-The images make reference to the Pre-raphaelite paintings giving a sense of beauty and narrative to a maligned and overlooked place and culture.
+The images make reference to the Pre-Raphaelite paintings, giving a sense of beauty and narrative to a maligned and overlooked place and culture.

-This series of images depicts the folklore and myths that have built up around my community and surroundings in Hackney over the past twenty-five years.
+Unheralded Stories, 2008-2009.
+These images depict the folklore and myths that have built up around my community and surroundings in Hackney over the past twenty-five years.
 The photographs reference historical tableaux paintings to create striking mythical images which celebrate life by transforming the ordinary into the extraordinary.

-A Midsummer Night’s Dream is inspired by Shakespeare’s play and the paintings of Romantic artist Henry Fuseli.
+A Midsummer Night’s Dream, 2011.
+Inspired by Shakespeare’s play and the paintings of Romantic artist Henry Fuseli.
 This contemporary reworking of the play is set in Hackney, East London and features local people and communities including samba dancers, pearly kings and queens, a thrash metal band and a pole dancer.
 Taking key moments from the play, I have distilled Shakespeare’s work into a series of images which weave together contemporary city life with that of the celebrated tale of love and illusion.
 This series of nine works was commissioned by the Royal Shakespeare Company to celebrate their 50th birthday season.

-Punch Professors in England features contemporary Punch practitioners, known since Victorian times as ‘Professors', who for generations have brought the story of Punch and Judy to life with their wit and personality.
+Punch Professors, 2011-2012.
+England features contemporary Punch practitioners, known since Victorian times as ‘Professors', who for generations have brought the story of Punch and Judy to life with their wit and personality.
 Specially commissioned for Mr Punch’s 350th birthday celebrations by the V&A's Museum of Childhood, the portraits show each Professor alongside their booth, expressing the highly individual approaches each of them have to their performance.